Gambit (unproduced film): Doug Liman

 Fox began "furiously" meeting with potential replacements for Wyatt in hopes of keeping the film's release date, including directors Doug Liman, Joe Cornish, Shane Black, and F. Gary Gray.
 Liman was in final talks to take on the film in November 2015.
 He had already begun working on the screenplay with Tatum, Carolin, Zetumer, and Kinberg.
 The latter noted that the X-Men franchise was beginning to branch out into different tones with the irreverent, R-rated Deadpool (2016), and that "Gambit will have its own different flavor and tone to it, will be more like a heist movie and a sexy thriller in a way."
 In January, filming was set for March 2016.

 Fox officially removed Gambit from its October release date in February 2016.
 Liman soon chose to direct the film The Wall (2017) while waiting for a new draft of the Gambit script, intending to then begin production on Gambit at the end of 2016.
 Tatum and Carolin were looking for a new writer to undertake the rewrite and pursue a different creative direction for the film, while Liman was expected to discard Wyatt's casting of Seydoux and begin casting from scratch himself.
 Kinberg explained in May that the group had collectively been unhappy with the film's script, but were now "very close" to completing it.
 He added that "the most important thing is getting the tone and the voice right ... [we are] hoping that Gambit is like what Deadpool was—the start of a new franchise within the X-Men universe—we want to make sure we get it right."

 In July, Kinberg praised the script for Gambit and said that they were now aiming to begin filming at the beginning of 2017.
-However, Liman left the project the next month in a "mutual split" with Fox, choosing to instead direct the DC Comics-based film Dark Universe.
+However, Liman left the project the next month in a "mutual split" with Fox, choosing to instead direct the DC Comics-based DC Extended Universe (DCEU) film Dark Universe.
 Liman later explained that he is "all about the script, and I just wasn't feeling it.
 I've gotta connect to the script."